X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 * When A <> Operand, **z** is clear.
 * When A >= Operand, **c** is set.

-The exception to this rule is when A would be $80 or above as the result of the subtraction ($80 - 1).

-You can use teh Branch instructions (BEQ, BNE, BPL, BMI, BCC, BCS) to jump to different parts of your program based on the results of CMP.
+You can use the Branch instructions (BEQ, BNE, BPL, BMI, BCC, BCS) to jump to different parts of your program based on the results of CMP.
 Here are some BASIC comparisons and the equivalent assembly language steps.